-Beiersdorf Oy and Orkla Care Oy remained closely competing leaders of wound care in 2019, offering their well-known international brands Hansaplast (which leads gauze, tape and other wound care) and Salvequick (which leads sticking plasters/adhesive bandages), respectively.
+Beiersdorf Oy and Orkla Care Oy remain closely competing leaders of wound care in 2020, offering their well-known international brands Hansaplast (which leads gauze, tape and other wound care) and Salvequick (which leads sticking plasters/adhesive bandages), respectively.
 These brands tend to introduce improved products such as better water resistance and new designs for children.

-Discover the latest market trends and uncover sources of future market growth for the Wound Treatments industry in Finland with research from Euromonitor's team of in-country analysts – experts by industry and geographic specialisation.
+Understand the latest market trends and future growth opportunities for the Wound Treatments industry in Finland with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

-If you're in the Wound Treatments industry in Finland, our research will save you time and money while empowering you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.
+If you're in the Wound Treatments industry in Finland, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.

-This industry report originates from Passport, our Consumer Health market research database.
+This report originates from Passport, our Wound Treatments research and analysis database.

 If you purchase a report that is updated in the next 60 days, we will send you the new edition and data extract FREE!
 Home Page